ronivay/XenOrchestraInstallerUpdater/README.md

 - sudo (if set in xo-install.cfg)
 ```

+#### Backup proxy

+Proxy installation method is experimental, use at your own risk.
+Proxy installation from sources is not documented by Xen Orchestra team.
+Method used here is the outcome of trial and error.

+Majority of xo-install.cfg variables have no effect to proxy installation.
+Proxy process will always run as root user and in port 443.

+Since there is no way in Xen Orchestra from sources to register a proxy via UI, the installation will output a piece of json after the proxy is installed.
+You need to copy this json string and save to a file.
+Then use the config import option in Xen Orchestra settings to import this piece of json to add proxy.

+Note that for obvious reasons some of the proxy features seen in Xen Orchestra UI aren't working, like upgrade button, upgrade check, redeploy, update appliance settings.

 #### Plugins

 Plugins are installed according to what is specified in `PLUGINS` variable inside `xo-install.cfg` configuration file.
 By default all available plugins that are part of xen orchestra repository are installed.
 This list can be narrowed down if needed and 3rd party plugins included.